If you’re a resident of Indiana, you’re likely aware that the state is one of the few in the U.S. that doesn’t have a medical marijuana program.

-- Chron’s Disease
+- Crohn’s Disease

 - Multiple Sclerosis

 With such an impressive portfolio of qualities, it is no wonder that so many states are now making the cannabinoid legal for the treatment of a variety of conditions.

-This basically means it is in charge of the regulation of many bodily functions, from how we feel emotion and pain, to our core body temperature.
-At the root of our internal bodily system functions and cell-to-cell communications, the ECS has a hand in almost everything.
+This basically means it is in charge of the regulation of many bodily functions, from how we feel emotion and pain, to how we adjust core body temperature depending on external conditiions.
+At the root of our internal bodily system functions and cell-to-cell communications, the ECS appears to have a hand in almost everything.